 Thank you to our generous dinner sponsor, Ring Bender.

 Our Chef In My Garden dinners include a special meal, prepared by a special chef, for a special night.
 Modifications politely declined.

 If you have a severe food allergy, please contact Chefinmygarden@growing-gardens.org

-Thanks to Premier Sponsors Nicky USA for providing meat, Bull Run Distilling Company for providing spirits, The Jasmine Pearl Tea Company for providing tea service, and Portland Roasting Coffee for providing coffee service, and Fishpeople Seafood for providing seafood.
+Thanks to Premier Sponsors Nicky USA for providing meat, Bull Run Distilling Company for providing spirits, The Jasmine Pearl Tea Company for providing tea service, Portland Roasting Coffee for providing coffee service, and Fishpeople Seafood for providing seafood.

 Tickets are $175 each.
 The fair market value of each dinner is $125.